larryl777/LarryBot/README.md

 # LarryBot

-Discord Bot made with JavaScript and Node.js
+Personal Utility Discord Bot made with JavaScript and Node.js Implemented a relation database using SQLite and Sequelize to manage user profile and data

-WIP
+WIP...TBA